 Identify Square Purchases

-If you make a purchase with a merchant who uses Square to accept payments in person, over the phone, or through their Online Store, the characters SQ* or gosq.com, the merchant’s name or business name and business type will appear on your credit card statement.
+If you make a purchase with a merchant who uses Square to accept payments in person, over the phone or through Square Online, the characters SQ* or gosq.com, the merchant’s name or business name and business type will appear on your credit card statement.
 Charges can appear on your statement in a few different ways.
 For example:

 If you see gosq.com on your statement, this represents a purchase made with a Square seller.
 If you don’t recognize the charge from the description, you can look up the Square purchase using our transaction search.